mterwill/mterwill.com/content/posts/framework-for-performance-engineering.md

 it.

 Once you've reproduced a performance issue once, you're not done.
 Don't run and make the fix yet!
-You cannot extrapolate a point measurement of slowness to that which you've observed in aggregate.
+You cannot extrapolate based on a single observation of slowness.
 I.e., if one database query made one web request slow for one user, that does **not** imply this same database query is responsible for the poor performance of an endpoint in aggregate.

 What you have now is a hypothesis.
 "I believe this database query causes the poor performance of this web endpoint for these _x_ users."
 We should now